Do you find your day-to-day existence becoming increasingly dull?

 One of my main objectives as a cultural traveler is to become a part of the culture that I visit.

-Doing this style of travel over the years has to lead to a massive change in my life, not to mention, completely transform the way I move around as a backpacker.
+Doing this style of travel over the years has lead to a massive change in my life.
+It, not only lead me to move to South America but completely transform the way I move around as a backpacker.

 For me, cultural travel is a type of travel that stems from a deep interest in people and foreign cultures.